 Dr. Hanson has two different research programs, related through their dependence on modern methods for examining genome sequences and gene expression.
 Her research in plant biology has always focused on the genome-containing organelles of plants, chloroplasts and mitochondria.
 Reflecting their prokaryotic origins, gene expression in these organelles differs from that of nuclear genes.
 In particular, organelle genes are often organized in operons that undergo considerable post-transcriptional processing, including RNA editing.
 The nuclear genome exerts significant control of organelle gene expression through the action of nuclear-encoded proteins targeted to the organelle.
 Research goals include identification of the components of the organelle RNA editing apparatus and an RNA/protein complex that suppresses the expression of an abnormal mitochondrial protein.
-Another study aims to identify proteins that control the morphology and movement of organelles.
-A third project concerns expression of bacterial microcompartments in chloroplasts in order to enhance the efficiency of photosynthesis.
-A second research area is the pathophysiology of the human illness Chronic Fatigue Syndrome, also known as Myalgic Encephalomyelitis.
-Individuals with this illness often have gastrointestinal issues and evidence of immune system activation and dysfunction.
-One current project involves characterization of the gut and blood microbiome in healthy vs. ill subjects.
-Another project aims to identify differences in gene expression at baseline and following exercise in healthy and in subjects diagnosed with CFS/ME.
+Another study utilizes synthetic biology methods to introduce CO2-concentrating microcompartments into chloroplasts.
+A third project concerns engineering of the carbon-fixing enzyme Rubisco in chloroplasts in order to enhance the efficiency of photosynthesis.
+A second research area is the pathophysiology of the human illness Chronic Fatigue Syndrome (CFS), also known as Myalgic Encephalomyelitis (ME).
+Individuals with this illness often have evidence of immune system activation and dysfunction.
+One current project is examining metabolism of immune cells and metabolites in plasma.
+Another project aims to identify differences in gene expression and cargo of extracellular vesicles at baseline and following exercise in healthy and in subjects diagnosed with ME/CFS

 Dr. Hanson teaches lab sessions on methods for producing transgenic organisms and on fluorescence microscopy.
 She participates in a lecture class concerning genetic engineering for basic research and practical application.
-She is the coordinator of a team-taught class on ethics in biological research.
+She is the coordinator and lecturer in a team-taught class on ethics in biological research.

-- Germain, A., Ruppert, D., Levine, S. M., & Hanson, M. R. (2016).
-Metabolic profiling of a myalgic encephalomyelitis/ chronic fatigue syndrome discovery cohort reveals disturbances in fatty acid and lipid metabolism.
-Molecular Biosystems.
+- Germain, A., Ruppert, D., Levine, S. M., & Hanson, M. R. (2017).
+Metabolic profiling of a myalgic encephalomyelitis/chronic fatigue syndrome discovery cohort reveals disturbances in fatty acid and lipid metabolism.
+Molecular BioSystems.
 13:371-379.